 Potentially Customers of the company.

-UNSECURED CREDITORS – The best direction to recovering unsecured debts?
+UNSECURED CREDITORS – The best direction to recover unsecured debts?

 Unsecured creditors remain down the payment tree.
-They can, however, issue reminders and issue letters of notice to recover any debt owed.
-When these methods fail, creditors then may resort to more severe actions:
+They can however issue reminders and letters of notice to recover any debt owed.
+When these methods fail, creditors may then resort to more severe actions:

 INSTRUCT FOR A COUNTY COURT JUDGEMENT.

-Appoint bailiffs to secure then and retrieve assets to cover the outstanding debt’s amount.
+Appoint bailiffs to secure them and retrieve assets to cover the outstanding debt’s amount.

 Instruct and forward a statutory demand to the outstanding creditor.